akolnoochenko/opencv-fun/README.md

 # My OpenCV tests and examples

-My way to install OpenCV in Windows 10:
+My way to install Python/OpenCV in Windows 10:
 - go to python.org, take official python distribution.
 During installation add it to PATH.
 - next actions shoud be in command prompt, not in PowerShell
 - also pay attention to use 64 bit command prompt.
 Visual Studio 2019 developer command prompt for instance call 32 bit command prompt.